 A second, yet equally prevalent group of readers, include new and expecting parents, as well as those raising families in a 'natural living' manner -- parenting gently along the way.

-Items that pertain to the subject of genital autonomy (intact care, circumcision, restoration, etc.) may be published at Saving Our Sons in addition to DrMomma.org to reach a more diverse audience interested in the topic.
+Items that pertain to the subject of genital autonomy (intact care, circumcision, restoration, etc.) may be published at Saving Our Sons in addition to DrMomma.org to reach a greater audience interested in the topic.
 You are welcome to inquire about this possibility if it is of interest to you.

-A4: We present materials -- both research based and experience oriented -- from a mother/baby-friendly position.
-As such, we will not publish articles that counter healthy development, attachment and living for babies, children, and the families to which they belong.
-We will not, then, publish items that encourage, support or push unnecessary surgical birth, artificial feeding of human infants, genital cutting, neglect or abuse in any form (including 'sleep training' and 'cry it out'), aggressive or manipulative discipline techniques, poor nutrition, or toxic products, among others.
+A6: We present materials -- both research based and experience oriented -- from a mother/baby-friendly position.
+As such, we will not publish articles that counter healthy development, attachment and gentle living for babies, children, and the families to which they belong.
+We will not, then, publish items that encourage, support or push unnecessary surgical birth, artificial feeding of human infants, genital cutting, neglect, abuse in any form (including 'sleep training' and 'cry it out'), aggressive or manipulative discipline techniques, poor nutrition, or toxic products, among others.

 It is currently a fad on websites to write "Top 10" or "5 Ways To..." lists.
 We rarely post in this format as it is generally not well researched or interesting to read.
 If your article is scholarly in nature, include full citations for references used.

-A5: Send your article or a link to your piece (if published elsewhere) to DrMomma.email@example.com DrMomma.org has two editors (who serve with peaceful parenting on a volunteer basis) and all items are edited prior to publication.
+A7: Email your article or a link to your piece (if published elsewhere) to ContactDrMomma(at)gmail.com Peaceful Parenting has two volunteering editors and all items are edited prior to publication.